seansfkelley/seansfkelley.github.io/_drafts/code-style.md

 ## Avoid Most Abbreviations

 Your editor has autocomplete and your ability to parse streams of letters is not the bottleneck to your understanding.
-Don't be afraid of _authentication_, _rasterization_ or even _canonicalization_.\* It's better to spend the extra milliseconds now and avoid ambiguity and confusion later.
+Don't be afraid of _authentication_, _rasterization_ or even _canonicalization_.[^2] It's better to spend the extra milliseconds now and avoid ambiguity and confusion later.

 If you really want to abbreviate things, only do it if they are at least one of:
   - _common in English_, such as "appt" for "appointment"
   - _obvious in context_, such as referring to the `mag` of a `Vector3`
   - _idiomatic_, such as looping with `i` and `j`

-\* I tried to come up with non _-tion_ words, but those nounified verbs come up all the time!

 ## Initialisms are Words

 Treat initialisms and acronyms as words for the purposes of casing.
-Don't write `OWASPVPNHTTPHandler`; write `OwaspVpnHttpHandler`.
+Don't write `AWSIAMJSONParser`; write `AwsIamJsonParser`.
 I hope this example is self-explanatory.
+(If not, how about `JPEGEXIFGPSLookup` or `XMLDTDURIResolver`?)

 As a bonus, some tools (e.g. IntelliJ) have built-in fuzzy-search behavior that returns higher-quality results when initialisms are capitalized as words.